Best yoga studio software in 2026

 cons

-Arketa wins when on-demand video is operationally meaningful.
+Arketa wins when on-demand video is matters.
 For yoga studios that primarily run live classes with minimal digital programming, the video-first emphasis can feel like paying for capabilities you don't use.

 4. Momence